 Getting to La Rosière by Train

 Bourg St Maurice station is just 30 minutes by taxi or 50 minutes by bus from La Rosière and has SNCF, TGV, Thalys and Eurostar services.
+The easiest way to get from the train station to La Rosiere is by private transfer arranged online through Ski-Lifts.

 Getting to La Rosière by Coach